psychemedia/finn-resources/src/includes/trans_ossianic_o_looney.md

 They raised three shouts of mourning and grief.

 O. "O Oisin!" said Fionn slowly and sorrowfully,
-" Woe it is to me that thou art going from me,
+"Woe it is to me that thou art going from me,
 I have not a hope that thou wilt ever again.
 Come back to me victorious."

 His form and beauty changed,
 And showers of tears flowed down,
 Till they wet his breast and his bright visage
-And he said, " My woe art thou, O, Oisin ! in going
+And he said, "My woe art thou, O, Oisin! in going
 from me."

 O Patrick, 'twas a melancholy story